xihangshi/reprository/content/publication/shi-plasmonic-2016/index.md

 authors:
 - "**Xihang Shi**"
 - Baile Zhang
-date: '2016-01-01'
+date: '2015-11-09'
 publishDate: '2024-11-15T01:34:50.264497Z'
 publication_types:
 - paper-conference
-publication: '2015 International Symposium on Antennas and Propagation (ISAP 2015)'
+publication: '2015 International Symposium on Antennas and Propagation, Hobart, Australia (2015)'
 abstract: Kelvin predicted that the semi-angle of the V-shaped wedge behind a ship moving in deep water region is 19.5°, independent of the ship's velocity.
 The predication has been challenged recently that the semi-angle would transit from the Kelvin angle to the Mach angle